Total is Counting on Natural Gas to Satisfy Increasing Energy Demand

 Natural gas can be liquefied, which gives it an additional advantage: it is easily transported by ship over long distances.
 A pioneer in this sector, Total invests in LNG (Liquefied Natural Gas) as a way of supplying energy to as many people as possible.
 We are a major LNG player and are involved across the natural gas chain, from extracting natural gas onshore and offshore, piping it to processing plants where it is liquefied and stored, transporting it using specialist ships – LNG carriers – to regasification terminals, through to the final delivery of natural gas to corporate clients.

-We estimate that by 2030, annual growth of the world natural gas market will be about 2% and that LNG will be about 4%, while the growth of the world oil market will be barely above 0.5%, explains Laurent Vivier, President at Total’s Gas Division.
+We estimate that by 2030, annual growth of the world natural gas market will be about 2% and that LNG will be about 4%, while the growth of the world oil market will be barely above 0.5%, explains Laurent Vivier, Director at Total’s Gas Division.
 “But be sure to consider geographical disparities: regional markets have different dynamics.”
 3

 Innovating to make LNG even more accessible